On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: The maximum reachability trip temporalisation problem

 \section{The maximum reachability trip temporalisation problem}

 We first consider the following one-to-one version of the \mrtt{} problem, called \textsc{One-To-One Reachability Trip Temporalisation} (in short, \otomrtt): given a trip network $(D,\tnet)$ and two nodes $s$ and $t$, is $(D,\tnet)$ $(s,t)$-temporalisable?
-Quite surprisingly, even this restricted version of the \mrtt{} problem seems to be difficult to be solved in polynomial time.
+Quite surprisingly, even this restricted version of the \mrtt{} problem seems to be difficult to solve in polynomial time.

 \begin{theorem} The \otomrtt{} problem is \nptime-complete. \end{theorem}

 \begin{proof} We reduce in polynomial time \tsat{} to \otomrtt.
 Let us consider a \tsat{} formula $\Phi$, with $n$ variables $x_1, \dots, x_n$ and $m$ clauses $c_1, \dots, c_m$.
 We first define the directed graph $D=(V,E)$ as the union of the following gadgets.